- 1 Best Tools For Fixing & Preventing Cake Doming

 And to be completely honest, it’s really not that difficult to achieve flat cake layers.
 I don’t understand why it took me so long to discover these very simple and easy tricks in the first place!

-If you want to find out how to stop a cake from doming too, I’ll take you through some of the best tips and tricks that I use to make flat cakes every time I bake.
+Now, if you want to find out why your cakes rise in the middle, and how to stop a cake from doming, I will take you through some of the best tips and tricks that I use to make flat cakes every time.

 Why Does A Cake Dome In The Middle?